Difference Between Leisure Vehicles – RVs, Motorhomes, Campervans & Caravans

 What is a Campervan?

-Also a form of RV, campervans are vans that have been modified and custom fitted to function as a small motorhome.
+Campervans also a form of RV, are vans that have been modified and custom fitted to function as a small motorhome.

 Though smaller than other recreational vehicles, campervans can still include bedding, small cooktops and even bathroom facilities.